whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-20-Harrison-Blake-Selected-Subscription-Box-November-2015-Review.md

 <DD>Value $18</DD>
 </DL>

 <p>Pocket squares always add that pizzaz to your outfit.
-And even if you (or the man in your life) doesn't like to accessorize, the minimal a man should do is add pocket squares.
+And even if you (or the man in your life) don't like to accessorize, the minimal a man should do is add pocket squares.
 You can skip the lapels, skip the cuff links, but do please add the pocket squares.</p>

 <p>This pocket square has a different color on the backside, so it's almost like getting two-in-one!</p>